RebateBlue Logo

 Note

 For equipment installed in 2025 or later, the manufacturer must have a valid QMID for you to claim the credit.
-If they're not registered, you're unfortunately out of luck for the 25C credit, though you may still qualify for other incentives like utility rebates.
+If they never registered, you can't claim the 25C credit for that equipment — though you may still qualify for utility rebates.

 Official Resources